 Outside the terminal, at tenant facilities or other buildings owned by YEG

 There are design and development guidelines for Edmonton International Airport.

 Details may be found in General Landscape Guidelines.

 If your work is adjacent to or inside the primary security line, there are guidelines that must be met in order to maintain airside security as required by Transport Canada.
 This will include a “Plan of Construction Operations” (PCO) approved by Transport Canada.
 Approval of the PCO is required before Edmonton Airports will approve any construction for FAPs that are airside.

 If you are uncertain, please contact:

-Due to the age of some of the buildings at EIA, there is a possibility that it may have asbestos (or other hazardous materials) in it.
+Due to the age of some of the buildings at YEG, there is a possibility that it may have asbestos (or other hazardous materials) in it.
 It is the applicant’s responsibility to ensure proper procedures are followed and precautions taken before starting work at any of these facilities.
 Review the Hazardous Materials document to find possible locations for asbestos.